 The walls will be dismantled again by the end of October 2021 in order to allow »KioskShop« to reappear as a whole.
-The looming termination of the gallery space after 10 or 21 years by Berggruen Holding, which had meanwhile acquired the building, prompted Semjon, after a 10-year artistic sabbatical, to show his own work presumably here in Schröderstraße for the last and unfortunately a short time.
-The future of this unique installation is uncertain.
-When the gallery moves out, »KioskShop« has to be smashed and destroyed.
+The looming termination of the gallery space after 10 or 21 years by Berggruen Holdings, which had meanwhile acquired the building, prompted Semjon, after a 10-year artistic sabbatical, to show his own work presumably here in Schröderstraße for the last and unfortunately a short time.
+The future of this unique installation was uncertain.
+When the gallery would have moved out, »KioskShop« had to be smashed and destroyed.
 The work of art was created for this location (in-situ).
 Among other things, the too elastic wooden floor was exchanged for a vibration-free screed floor and the terrazzo floor was manufactured by the artist himself, and the self-made shop furniture was screwed, filled and varnished together to form a whole.
 Relocating stairs and installing a heating system without affecting the shop architecture were also part of it.
-For 10 years (actually 11) the work of art has been an integral part of the development of Schröderstrasse.
+For 10 years (actually 11) the work of art had been an integral part of the development of Schröderstrasse.
 The shop unit was the 3rd rented in November 2000.
 By 2011 every storefront had come to life.

 The permanent installation simulates a small neighborhood shop on the one hand, and on the other hand the work of art plays with the perceptions and triggers reflections on the world of goods and their distribution.